dh4gan/oberon/README.md

 * Obliquity evolution taken from Laskar (1986a, A&A, 157, 59) and Laskar (1986b A&A, 164, 437)
 * Algorithms to accommodate ice sheet melting (in testing)
 * Carbonate Silicate Cycle Modelling (in testing)
-* Library of Python plotting scripts (coming soon)
+* Library of Python plotting scripts
 * Library of example parameter setups to run

 Possible Future Features/Wishlist: